Claude Code Plugins

 • Implement service layer

-• Add state management
+• Add store state and methods

 • Write unit tests